16 Top-Rated Hiking Trails near Madison, WI

 For people who enjoy the outdoors and trying new hiking trails, there are hundreds of miles of them to enjoy near Madison.
 The Wisconsin capital has five lakes with surrounding trails, 260 parks with hiking and walking trails that run through the city, and several recreation areas, as well as state parks.

 One of the nice things about testing new hiking trails near Madison is the variety of scenery that you will experience along the way.
 You can see the glacial impact on Wisconsin along the Ice Age Trail, take in military history on the historic Military Ridge State Trail, and see plenty of wildlife along the trails that run through nature preserves and wetlands.

 Narrowing down the options is tough if you have never been to the Madison area.
 Plan your adventures with our list of the best hiking trails near Madison, Wisconsin.

 1. Lake Monona Loop/Capital City Trail

-One of the most convenient trails in Madison is the Lake Monona Loop, also called the Capital City Trail.
+One of the most convenient trails in Madison is the Lake Monona Loop, which includes part of the Capital City Trail.
 The trail that loops Lake Monona in downtown is a 13.8-mile multi-use path that you can hike in a section or in its entirety.

-You can circle back from here to finish the loop or connect to one of several other trails, like the Capital Springs State Recreation Area, Southwest Commuter Bike Path, Badger State Trail, and Military Ridge Trail.
+You can circle back from here to finish the loop, or connect to one of several other trails, like the Southwest Commuter Bike Path, Badger State Trail, and Military Ridge Trail.